 This DIY fake snow is really simple to make!
 The best thing is you probably already have these ingredients in your household!

-There is no need to get specialty ingredients however, whatever you have on hand will be fine.
-If you are missing an item you can click the links above for a quick amazon delivery!
+There is no need to get specialty ingredients.
+Whatever you have on hand will be fine.
+If you are missing an item you can click the links above for a quick Amazon delivery!

 Saving the Fake Snow

 One of the coolest things about this fake snow is that you can store it in a cool area for up to five days!
 Simply put in a zip lock bag or another air tight container.
 However, this snow is so quick and cheap to make you may just want to whip up a new batch each time

 How to Make The DIY Fake Snow for Sensory Play

 1: In a large bowl mix 2 1/2 cups of pure baking soda with 1/2 a cup of white hair conditioner.